Burt Jones: The Riley Gaines Act

-During the 2025 Legislative Session, Jones along with Senator Greg Dolezal led support on Senate Bill 1, The Riley Gaines Act.
+During the 2025 legislative session, Jones and Senator Greg Dolezal led support on Senate Bill 1, the Riley Gaines Act.

-Senate Bill 1 was based on legislative findings relating to the supposed need to protect girls’ and women’s athletics and the work of the Senate Special Committee on the Protection of Women’s Sports.
+Senate Bill 1 was based on legislative findings relating to the work of the Senate Special Committee on the Protection of Women's Sports.

-The Riley Gaines specifically aims to restrict transgender student-athletes from participating in women's sports and mandates separate restrooms and locker rooms based on assigned sex at birth.
-Upon passage Georgia joined 26 other states that ban transgender student-athletes from participating in women's sports and from using locker rooms of their preferred gender.
+The Riley Gaines Act specifically aims to restrict transgender student-athletes from participating in women's sports and mandates separate restrooms and locker rooms based on assigned sex at birth.
+Upon passage, Georgia joined 26 other states that ban transgender student-athletes from participating in women's sports and from using locker rooms of their preferred gender.